UltimateHackingKeyboard/agent/packages/uhk-common/src/config-serializer/README.md

 ## Setup

-Given that the development dependencies are installed on your system you should be able to run the configuration serializer tester test by running `npm run test` in this directorx.
+Given that the development dependencies are installed on your system you should be able to run the configuration serializer tester test by running `npm run test` in this directory.

 ## Configuration representations